 SPOTLIGHT ON THE ARTS

-Graduates of Spotlight's summer internship may be eligible to continue their internship for up to 10 hours per week during the school year.
-Graduates also have the opportunity to return as part of Spotlight's student advisory board.
+Graduates of Spotlight's summer internship program may be eligible to continue their internship for up to 10 hours per week during the school year.
+Graduates also have the opportunity to return as part of Spotlight's student advisory board

-Spotlight on the Arts would like to thank those public and private agencies and individuals who make this program possible including the San Francisco Department of Children Youth & Their Families, The Tom Merit Hancock Family Fund, The Merit and Carol Hancock Memorial Fund, LEF Foundation, Lennar Corporation, PG & E, Wells Fargo Foundation, Bernard E. and Alba Witkin Foundation, William and Clare Warhaftig Fund and Diane Wilsey.
+Spotlight on the Arts would like to thank those who have supported this program, including the San Francisco Department of Children Youth & Their Families, The Tom Merit Hancock Family Fund, The Merit and Carol Hancock Memorial Fund, GGS Foundation, Kimball Foundation, LEF Foundation, Lennar Corporation, PG & E, Wells Fargo Foundation, Bernard E. and Alba Witkin Foundation, William and Clare Warhaftig Fund and Diane B. Wilsey.

 What If This Happened to You?

 In 2013, CLA's SPOTLIGHT ON THE ARTS program provided a platform for teens who were harassed by San Francisco police officers to describe their experiences in a short video, "What If This Happened To You?"
 The teens in this program learned interviewing techniques, as well as sound and camera techniques, under the direction of CLA's Spotlight on the Arts program staff.
 They also interviewed a knowledgeable attorney about how they should respond in such situations.